WattageGuy/IoT-Intercom/README.md

 Try sending some data and it should arrive on the device as well as giving you a notification in the right corner if message is received successfully.
 When an answer is made it should also show up as a notification and fill the blank info in the intercom dashboard.

 ### Conclusion
-WiFi was chosen for the easy to use for new customers if this idea would go into production.
-WiFi could be found in the almost everybody home in this era.
-That way the user only need to tell the device they WiFi credentials and the device will be able to communicate around the world.
-Lore would have needed much more configuration when location is changed.
-And MQTT have been chosen just because its a lightweight protocol and won't use that much bandwidth in the local network.
-The header consists of 2 bytes and the payload can be up to 265MB.
+WiFi was chosen for the easy of use for new customers if this idea would go into production.
+WiFi could be found in almost everybody home in this era.
+That way the user only need to tell the device what WiFi credentials to use and the device will be able to communicate around the world.
+LoRa would have needed much more configuration when location is changed.
+And MQTT have been chosen just because it is a lightweight protocol and will not use that much bandwidth in the local network.
+The header consists of 2 bytes and the payload can be up to 265MB max.
 Ubidots which uses a REST API makes it simple to exchange data because the connection is described in a URL and don't need that much parameters other than a Token and ID.
 Which will make it easy to distribute this Node-RED configuration without the user being needed to know that much about Node-RED.

 ## Ubidots - Presenting the data
-If you would like to collect all question, answers and answer time as well as generating a average answer time you should consider using the Ubidots solution, this will generate a dashboard as the one shown below.
+If you would like to collect all questions, answer and answer time as well as generating an average answer time you should consider using the Ubidots solution, this can generate a dashboard as the one shown below.

 ![Ubidots](Ubidots/dashboard.png)
 _Figure 8.1 showing Ubidots dashboard_